Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Introduction

 In this paper, we make the following contributions:

-$\bullet$ \textbf{Formal framework for comparative synthesis (\S\ref{sec:foundation}).} We present a rigorous formulation of a synthesis framework which we refer to as \textbf{comparative synthesis}.
+$\bullet$ \textbf{A novel user-interaction paradigm (\S\ref{sec:foundation}).} We present a rigorous formulation of an interactive synthesis framework which we refer to as \textbf{comparative synthesis}.
 As Fig~\ref{fig:overview} shows, the framework consists of two major components: a comparative learner and a teacher (a user or a black-box oracle).
-The learner takes as input a clearly defined qualitative synthesis problem (including a parameterized program and a specification), a metric group and an objective function space, and is tasked to find a near-optimal program w.r.t. the teacher's quantitative intent through two kinds of queries --- \Validate~and \Compare.
+The learner takes as input a clearly defined qualitative synthesis problem (including a parameterized program and a specification), a metric group and a target function space, and is tasked to find a near-optimal program w.r.t. the teacher's quantitative intent through two kinds of queries --- \Validate~and \Compare.

 The notion of comparative synthesis stems from a recent position paper~\cite{comparative-synthesis}.
 The preliminary work lacks formal foundation and query selection guidance, and may involve impractically many rounds of user interaction (see \S\ref{sec:motivation}).
 In contrast, the formalism of our framework enables the design and analysis of learning algorithms that strive to minimize the number of queries, and are amenable for real user interaction.